Supersaturation and stability for forbidden subposet problems: Stability of maximum butterfly-free families

 In this section we prove \tref{butterflystab}, a stability version of \tref{butt}.
-As butterfly free families of maximum size possess the 2-Sperner property, the proof of \tref{butterflystab} consists of two steps: we first establish a stability result (\lref{spernerstab}) on 2-Sperner families and then we consider how the number of 3-chains in a butterfly-free family $\cF$ effect the size of $\cF$.
-Note that if $n$ is odd, then \lref{spernerstab} would easily follow from the characterization of 1-Sperner families as in that case the family in $\Sigma^*(n,2)$ consists of two Sperner families of equal maximum size.
+As butterfly-free families of maximum size possess the 2-Sperner property, the proof of \tref{butterflystab} consists of two steps: we first establish a stability result (\lref{spernerstab}) on 2-Sperner families and then we consider how the number of 3-chains in a butterfly-free family $\cF$ affect the size of $\cF$.
+Note that if $n$ is odd, then \lref{spernerstab} would easily follow from the characterization of 1-Sperner families as in that case the unique family in $\Sigma^*(n,2)$ consists of two Sperner families of equal maximum size.
 However, if $n$ is even we need a little work to obtain the same result.
-We start with stating the celebrated LYM-inequality.
+We start with stating the celebrated LYM-inequality \cite{Bol, Lub, Mes, Y}.
+This was originally stated for Sperner families, but using the fact that any $k$-Sperner family can be decomposed into $k$ antichains, the statement generalizes easily to $k$-Sperner families.
+As we will not need the result in its full generality, we state it in the case $k=2$.
+(For more on Sperner properties and the LYM-inequality, see \cite{E}.)

 \begin{theorem}[LYM-inequality for 2-Sperner families] If $\cF \subseteq 2^{[n]}$ is a 2-Sperner family, then the inequality

 holds. \end{theorem}

 \begin{corollary} Let $\cF \subseteq 2^{[n]}$ be a 2-Sperner family such that one of the following holds: